Skip to content

 Evaluation

-Regression design, human review loops, benchmark discipline, and reliability guardrails.
+Regression design, scorecards, trace review, human review loops, and release gates.

 Research model